-Business Design Thinking and Doing (available at UofT Bookstore) - please purchase before course begins Library Guide: https://guides.library.utoronto.ca/c.php?g=704753&p=5018676.
+Business Design Thinking and DoingLinks to an external site. (available at UofT Bookstore) - please purchase before course begins

+Library Guide: https://guides.library.utoronto.ca/c.php?g=704753&p=5018676.

 The book provides several options for purchase, with a maximum cost of \$64.95.
 The use of these materials complies with all University of Toronto policies which govern fees for course materials.